MatteoOrlandini/nRF52832-Beacon-Mesh/README.md

 # Results

+With this application the board broadcasts three kinds of beacon (nRF Beacon, iBeacon and Eddystone URL Beacon) while partecipating in a mesh network.
+The user can also connect to the board and change the Eddystone Beacon via the Eddystone Configuration Service.

 You can test Bluetooth Mesh functionalities with two other boards that implement the Provisioner and Server role.

 You can test beacons and BLE GATT with [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=it) and then you can see the three kinds of beacon transmitted as shown in the images below.